parthasen/systemPipeR/README.md

 and
 [_targetsPE.txt_](https://github.com/tgirke/systemPipeR/blob/master/inst/extdata/targetsPE.txt)
 (latter is for PE reads).
-The run parameters of command-line software are defined by param files that have a JSON-like name/value structure.
+The run parameters of command-line software are defined by param files that have a simplified JSON-like name/value structure.
 Here is a sample param file for _Tophat2_: [_tophat.param_](https://github.com/tgirke/systemPipeR/blob/master/inst/extdata/tophat.param).